irfancharania/Media-Directory-Cleaner/readme.md

 The tool creates the following files in the specified path directory:

 - **`cleanLog.log`** - Detailed log of all cleaning operations with timestamps
-- **`.lastrun`** - Tracks the last successful run date (UTC) for optimization
+- **`.lastrun`** - Tracks the last successful run date (UTC) for optimizing subtitle cleaning for movies

-The `.lastrun` file contains a UTC timestamp in ISO 8601 format (e.g., `2025-01-15T18:30:00.0000000Z`) and is used to skip directories that haven't changed since the last run, significantly improving performance on subsequent runs.
+The `.lastrun` file contains a UTC timestamp in ISO 8601 format (e.g., `2025-01-15T18:30:00.0000000Z`) and is used to skip directories that haven't changed since the last run.

 ## Notes

-> - **Optimization**: After the first run, the tool tracks which directories have been scanned and only re-scans directories that have changed (based on creation/modification time)
 > - **Dot-prefixed directories** (like `.actors`) and **extrafanart** folders are never evaluated for deletion - their fate is determined by their parent folder
 > - **Iterative cleaning**: The tool processes leaf directories only.
 Run multiple times to clean newly exposed leaf nodes after deletions
 > - Preview mode is the default.
 Use `--execute` to actually delete
 > - When in doubt, files are kept (conservative approach)
-> - Subtitle language detection uses ISO 639-2/3 language codes
-> - Accessibility subtitles (SDH/HI/CC) with English or French are always kept

 ## Supported Subtitle Languages